 Labor Market Offers Available, Educated, Skilled Employees

 Spokane Valley is situated in the center of Spokane County, which has a labor force of more than 263,000, the largest labor market in Eastern Washington and North Idaho.
-The city alone has a workforce of nearly 50,000.
+The city alone has a workforce of more than 55,000.

 Perfectly positioned between Spokane to the west and Coeur d'Alene/Post Falls to the east, making it accessible from either location within 20 minutes via Interstate 90.
 This makes the city a popular choice for businesses that wish to draw from both labor markets for relocation or expansion.